2016 is the year for mobile sites and mobile apps.

 2. Google PageSpeed Insights:

-This is an official tool from Google and while it doesn’t specifically test the loading time of your mobile site, it functions as a performance testing tool.
+This is an official tool from Google and while it doesn’t specifically test the mobile site speed, it functions as a performance testing tool.

-Using Google PageSpeed Insight, you will receive suggestions on how to improve your mobile website.
+Using Google PageSpeed Insight, you will also receive suggestions on how to improve your mobile website speed.
 It will show things which are critical, things which need attention, and things which are perfect.
 I realized a few issues with my mobile site after using this.

 You should run a test for your website and see how it performs.